microsoft/PubSec-Info-Assistant/docs/deployment/setting_up_sandbox_environment.md

-# Setting up Azure DevOps CI/CD Pipeline for setting up Sandbox Environment
+# Setting up Azure DevOps Pipeline for deploying Sandbox Environment

-The process of setting up a CI/CD pipeline for the Information Assistant Accelerator requires the use of Azure DevOps to host and run the pipeline and deployment environment.
+The process of setting up a Azure DevOps pipeline for the Information Assistant Accelerator requires the use of Azure DevOps to host and run the pipeline and deployment environment.

-This process involves:
+An example process involves:

+:warning: The provided example pipelines will deploy an instance of the Information Assistant Accelerator, but it is not fully functional without manual changes to the pipeline.
+The types of changes are covered in the [Configuring Azure Entra Objects](#configuring-azure-entra-objects) section.

 - Setting up an Azure DevOps project
 - Configuring an Azure DevOps pipeline
-- Configuring Azure Active Directory Objects
+- Manually Configuring Azure Entra Objects
 - Running and testing the Azure DevOps pipeline

 ## Setting up an Azure DevOps Project

-The CI/CD pipeline process for Information Assistant requires the use of an Azure DevOps project.
+The Azure DevOps pipeline process for Information Assistant requires the use of an Azure DevOps project.
 Follow these steps to set up your Azure DevOps project:

 1. **Create a new Azure DevOps project:** Sign in to your Azure DevOps account and create a new project.
 Give it a meaningful name and choose the appropriate version control option (Git).